Last Friday we had a Movie Morning. We stayed in our pjs, set up chairs and cosy blankets in the lounge and ate waffles while we watched Inside Out.

 Since Riley’s memories are characterised by one of the emotions, you could also ask:

 What family memory can you think of which could relate to one of these emotions?
 See if together you can cover all five.
 (Do you have a family broccoli incident too?!)

-There’s then a part of the movie where we see Riley’s parents being quite busy with moving, and disconnected with her.
-For me, this signalled Be available!
+There’s then a part of the movie where we see Riley’s parents being quite busy with moving and disconnected from her.
+For me, this signalled to Be available!
 Be present!
 Keep routines the same, if at all possible.